LuisHenryGT/LuisHenryGT.github.io/content/authors/admin/_index.md

 ## About Me

  Hi 👋 I'm Luis Henry Gonzalez Torres a fourth-year medical student at McGill University with a passion for radiology and medical imaging.
-My academic interests span artificial intelligence in healthcare, imaging informatics, and clinical decision-making tools.I've also collaborated on research exploring reproducibility in thoracic CT scan measurements.
-I actively contributes to workshops and initiatives, such as teaching peers to develop AI algorithms for detecting pneumonia on chest X-rays and organizing inter-university ultrasound competitions.
+My academic interests span artificial intelligence in healthcare, imaging informatics, and clinical decision-making tools.
+I've also collaborated on research exploring reproducibility of thoracic CT scan measurements.
+I actively contributes to workshops and initiatives, such as teaching peers to develop AI algorithms and organizing an inter-university ultrasound competitions.
 My future goal is to combine my love for anatomy, medical imaging and technology, aiming to advance patient care.